About Sassy Sonja: Behind the Closed Door of Marital Rape

 About the Author

 Sarah Sewell Wolters began the study of piano at age five and music was the primary method for expressing her feelings.
 She wrote for political reasons during the Vietnam War and later published a book of poetry.
 Today she is a senior citizen in Virginia with an empty nest and a brand new BA degree in technical communications.
-She is writing the sequel.
+She wrote her first book Sassy Sonja: Behind the Closed Door of Marital Rape in 2014.
+Born in Atlanta in 1939, she has seen the changes that have reshaped the South and wanted to record them for her grandchildren.